What causes wind?

 A similar process takes place on a global scale.
 The sun's rays reach the earth's surface in polar regions at a much more slanted angle than at equatorial regions.
 This sets up a temperature difference between the hot equator and cold poles.
 So the heated air rises at the equator (leading to low pressure) whilst the cold air sinks above the poles (leading to high pressure).
 This pressure difference sets up a global wind circulation as the cold polar air tries to move southwards to replace the rising tropical air.
 However, this is complicated by the earth's rotation (known as the coriolis effect).

 Air that has risen at the equator moves polewards at higher levels in the atmosphere then cools and sinks at around 30 degrees latitude north (and south).
 This leads to high pressure in the subtropics - the nearest of these features that commonly affects UK weather is known as the Azores high.
-This sinking air spreads out at the earth's surface - some of it returns southwards towards the low pressure at the equator (known as trade winds), completing a circulation known as the Hadley Cell.
+This sinking air spreads out at the earth's surface - some of it returns southwards towards the low pressure at the equator (known as trade winds), completing a circulation known as the Global circulation patterns.

 Another portion of this air moves polewards and meets the cold air spreading southwards from the Arctic (or Antarctic).
 The meeting of this subtropical air and polar air takes place on a latitude close to that of the UK and is the source of most of our weather systems.
 As the warm air is less dense than the polar air it tends to rise over it - this rising motion generates low pressure systems which bring wind and rain to our shores.
-This part of the global circulation is known as the mid-latitude cell, or Ferrell Cell.
+This part of the global circulation is known as the mid-latitude cell, or Global circulation patterns.

-Another important factor is that the coriolis effect from the earth's rotation meaning that air does not flow directly from high to low pressure - instead it is deflected to the right (in the northern hemisphere - the opposite is true in the southern hemisphere).
+Another important factor is that the Coriolis effect from the earth's rotation meaning that air does not flow directly from high to low pressure - instead it is deflected to the right (in the northern hemisphere - the opposite is true in the southern hemisphere).
 This gives us our prevailing west to southwesterly winds across the UK.